Al-Tabari: Works

 The first of the two large works, generally known as the Annals (Arabic Tarikh al-Tabari).
 This is a universal history from the time of Qur'anic Creation to 915, and is renowned for its detail and accuracy concerning Muslim and Middle Eastern history.
 Tabari's work is one of the major primary sources for historians.
 The History commenced with the Creation, followed by accounts regarding the patriarchs, prophets, and rulers of antiquity.
 The history of the Sasanian Empire came next.
-For the period of the Prophet's life, al-Ṭabarī drew upon the extensive researches of 8th-century Medinan scholars.
+For the period of Muhammad's life, al-Ṭabarī drew upon the extensive researches of 8th-century Medinan scholars.
 Although pre-Islamic influences are evident in their works, the Medinan perspective of Muslim history evolved as a theocentric (god-centred) universal history of prophecy, culminating in the career of Muhammad and not as a continuum of tribal wars and values.
 The sources for al-Ṭabarī's History covering the years from the Prophet’s death to the fall of the Umayyad dynasty (661–750 CE) were short monographs, each treating a major event or the circumstances attending the death of an important person.
 Al-Ṭabarī supplemented this material with historical reports embodied in works on genealogy, poetry, and tribal affairs.
 Further, details of the early ʿAbbāsid period were available to him in a few histories of the caliphs that unfortunately have come down only in the fragments preserved by al-Ṭabarī.
 Almost all of these accounts reflected an Iraqi perspective of the community; coupled with this is al-Ṭabarī’s scant attention to affairs in Egypt, North Africa, and Muslim Spain, so that his History does not have the secular “universal” outlook sometimes attributed to it.
 From the beginning of the Muslim era (dated from 622, the date of the hijrah—the Prophet Muhammad’s migration from Mecca to Medina), the History is arranged as a set of annals according to the years after the hijrah.
 It terminates in the year 915.